usmqe/usmqe-testdoc/web/alerting/glusternative_bitrot.rst

 .. test_action::
    :step:
-       Run on demand scrubbing for Bitrot Detection on the volume:
+       On some storage machine, run on demand scrubbing for Bitrot Detection on the volume:

        .. code-block:: console